World’s first: Denmark to impose greenhouse gas tax on livestock

 Instead, the radical right-wing Danish People’s Party argues that the tax will hurt the economy and does not help the climate “because Danish CO2 emissions are minimal on a global scale.”

 Several organizations worldwide have for years been calling for a “fair price” for food or a true-cost approach that includes environmental damage from meat and dairy production.
-Recent plans to reduce nitrogen emissions for the landfarming sector broke down in the Netherlands and Belgium.
+Recent plans to reduce nitrogen emissions for landfarming broke down in the Netherlands and Belgium.

 In general, climate change is expected to increase the price of food.